Pincer-org/Pincer/docs/interactions.rst

     async def some_command(self):
         ...

-Sending messages to the user is extemely easy.
+Sending messages to the user is extremely easy.
 What you want to return is inferred by the object's return type.
 A :class:`str` can be returned to send a text message.
 Heres a simple ping command.

 .. code-block:: python